neila-a/Promptach/README.md

 # Promptach

-A simple tool for display path, advanced.
+A simple tool for display PS1, advanced.
-Used for `$PS1` in bash.

 Config file is in `~/.config/pathAliases.csv`.